 How we test baby monitors

-When we test a baby monitor we situate each monitor at an elevated position in a child's room.
+When we test a baby cam we situate each monitor at an elevated position in a child's room.
 Units with dedicated handheld viewers were tested from 12, 20 and 35 feet away.
 For baby monitors that offered Wi-Fi connectivity, we connect them to a home Wi-Fi network.
 We test all built-in features such as pan and zoom, motion and sound detection, temperature and humidity sensors, and sleep timers.
 We also take note of how easy the interfaces were on both handheld viewers and streaming apps.

 Ease of setup and installation factors heavily into our ratings, including whether an account needs to be created and if there were any extra subscription fees necessary.
 Each unit we've reviewed has cords protruding out of its back, so design wasn't much of a factor in my choice, though parents should take care to keep dangling cords and wires away from their children's reach when setting up a monitor.